Skip to main content

 [workflow].graphNoPath to the Graphviz workflow file, relative to the TOML file’s directory.
 Defaults to workflow.fabro.

 [run].goalNoWhat the workflow should accomplish.
-Passed to agents and used in retrospectives.
-Can also be provided via --goal CLI flag or Graphviz graph goal attribute.
+Passed to agents and available via --goal CLI flag or Graphviz graph goal attribute.

 Goal precedence: CLI --goal > [run].goal > Graphviz graph attribute.